openpass-sso/openpass-sample-sites/roku/README.md

 A simple reference example of a channel implementing the OpenPass SSO

+## Main Package

+You can find the package and documentation [here](https://github.com/openpass-sso/openpass-roku-sdk)

 ## Requirements and Usage

 In order to use this SDK you will need the following requirements